semanticClimate/ai-automated-literature-review/fsci-learning-modules.md

 5. Named entity recognition (NER): Entities and concepts
 6. LLM and RAG: For HTML and/or PDF

+NB: At end of the list is an example of #semanticClimate tooling being used on a literature review in 2024 on the topic of Climate Justice.

 ## Corpus creation: OA repository retreival and analysis

 - [Notebook](https://colab.research.google.com/drive/1stqd9YxRda2SmSR-r40LBAGhabJi0vkq?usp=sharing)